opconWizard/opcon-docs/docs/server-programs/service-manager.md

 behavior, the application group, and the actions taken when an application or machine fails.
 The SMAServMan.ini file resides in the
 \<Configuration Directory\>\\SAM\\ folder.
 The table contains the definitions of each configuration parameter.
-If a value of \"Yes\" is in the Dynamic column, any changes take effect immediately upon saving the file.
+If a value of "Yes" is in the Dynamic column, any changes take effect immediately upon saving the file.
 All other configuration settings require the service to be restarted before the change takes effect.